ImgBotApp/InternetNL/disclosure/content_en.md

 # Responsible disclosure

-The Internet Standards Platform thinks the security of the Internet.nl site is very important.
+The Internet Standards Platform thinks the security of the Internet.nl website is very important.
 Despite the care we have taken to ensure security, an existing vulnerability may be found or a new one may arise somehow.

-Have you found a security flaw in the internet.nl site?
+Have you found a security flaw in the Internet.nl website?
 You might have accidentally run across one in the normal operation of this site, or perhaps you have been actively trying to find a vulnerability.
 In either case, please let us know, so we can take action as soon as possible.

 By the way, this is **not** an invitation to extensively scan and test our site for weaknesses.
-We can and are doing this ourselves.
+We are doing this ourselves.

-We would like to work with you to further improve the security of our site.
+We would like to work with you to further improve the security of our website.
 We will always take your notifications seriously and will look into any suspected vulnerabilities.